pgmoka/GAN-for-CT-Image-generation/README.md

 Model is able to be

 INFORMATION
-This project has been based in the research work for the paper in this repository("Pix2Pix"), and the Git repository of Keras implementations of Generative Adversarial Networks(https://github.com/eriklindernoren/Keras-GAN)
+This project has been based in the research work for the paper in this repository("Image-to-ImageTranslationwithConditionalAdversarialNetworks.pdf"), and the Git repository of Keras implementations of Generative Adversarial Networks(https://github.com/eriklindernoren/Keras-GAN)

 ACHIEVED GOALS (in time implementation)
 - Research GAN phase